timroelofs123/face_reaging/README.md

 ## Pre-trained model
-The trained model can be downloaded from HuggingFace **LINK**.
+The trained model can be downloaded from [HuggingFace](https://huggingface.co/timroelofs123/face_re-aging); The `best_unet_model.pth` is the model in question.
 This model can be tested with the two Gradio demos.

 In the first demo, one can input an image with a source age (age of the person pictured) and a target age.
 This demo can be accessed on HuggingFace here **LINK**, or be run locally by downloading the model and running the `scripts/gradio_demo_img.py` script.